Stylish, comfortable, practical, innovative nursing bras and maternity clothes that show off your style and nothing else!

 low blood sugar level for the baby.

-is important to hold baby skin to skin on your chest or tummy.
+is important to hold the baby skin to skin on your chest or tummy.

 The first breastfeeding can take place after 30-60 minutes from birth